tianweigong/fabreading/README.md

 - `list`, `block`, `condition`: You can add other columns.
 The information will not be used in FAB but will appear in the dataset, which may benefit data analysis.

 #### Notes for Your CSV File
+Only `fab_stimuli` is necessary for successfully running the experimetal program.

 All keywords starting with `fab_` are case-sensitive so make sure you give the right names.

 There is another important thing to check before exporting the CSV.
 Since CSV interpret the English comma as a default delimiter, we cannot include any English comma in the cells, or the delimiter process would go wrong.
 This sounds ridiculous for linguistic tasks but there is really an easy way to solve it.
 Just find all `,` and replace them with `&#44`, a code for the English comma in HTML.
 Participants will see commas as usual in the experiment.